mahesh-singh/dsa-leetcode/DSA/README.md

 ### Recursion

+1. Choice + decision
-1. Find the base case
+2. Find the base case
-2. Find the small input for next call
+3. Find the small input for next call
-3. Logic to do task
+4. Logic to do task
+5. Normally ans on leaf node
+6. Three type of problem solve by recursion
+   1. DP: (asking about optimal) answer on the root (recursion + memory)
+   2. Backtracking:  (all the combination) answer on path
+   3. DnC: ?

 Watch till 1.11